Maxoom

 Maxoom is the debut studio album by Canadian rock band Mahogany Rush, released in October 1972 in Canada and in 1973 in the United States.
 The group's frontman Frank Marino is credited as the writer of all songs and the album's producer.
-Songs "Buddy" and "All in Your Mind" were previously released as a single in May 1972.
+The songs "Buddy" and "All in Your Mind" were previously released as a single in May 1972.

 The album's front cover includes part of the central panel from Hans Memling's painting The Last Judgment.
-The phrase Dedicated to Jimi Hendrix is printed at the back cover.
+The phrase "Dedicated to Jimi Hendrix" is printed on the back cover.

+The album reached #76 on the Canadian charts.

 Track listing

 All songs written by Frank Marino.
 Lengths according to the Nine Records vinyl label.

 Personnel

-All information according to the original vinyl back cover.
+All information as per the original vinyl back cover.